zaiisao/Documentation/en/Agora Platform/aa_api.md

 ## Authentication

-Before using the Agora RESTful API, you need to pass the basic HTTP authentication.
-See [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication) for details.
+Before using the Agora RESTful API, you need to pass the [basic HTTP authentication](https://docs.agora.io/en/faq/restful_authentication).

 ## Data format